How to Grip a Pistol and Master Recoil

 Are there any parts of the pistol they touch?
 How are they touching?

-The key here is consistency.
-Use anything you can to make your grip more consistent and help you remember what "right" is for you.
+Use anything you can to make your grip more consistent and help you remember what "right" is for you and your pistol.

-You'll still have to learn to track the sights on recoil, and verify that your pistol is returning to the same spot every time.
+You still have to learn to track the sights on recoil and verify your pistol returns to the same spot every time.

 Building Your Grip Strength